 Ideally, whenever you add a new user to your domain, their email, documents, contacts, and calendars would be protected automatically, making less work for everyone involved (work that might otherwise end up undone).

-5. No storage limits
+5. No retention limits

 When you’re backing up important data, the last thing you want to worry about is running out of space for your backups.
-We’ve all seen how easy it is to hit a storage limit if you’re not paying careful attention (and let’s face it, almost no one is).
-Don’t let size restrictions keep you from taking full advantage of your backup capabilities.
+We’ve all seen how easy it is to hit a retention limit if you’re not paying careful attention (and let’s face it, almost no one is).
+Don’t let restrictions keep you from taking full advantage of your backup capabilities.

 6. Security certifications